mvirgo/Lane-Detection-GANs/README.md

 `python train_net.py -a "architectures.arch-1.arch-1a" -b 64 -e 25 -fa "relu" -l "mean_squared_error"`

-**Warning: The models in the `architectures` folder have not yet been updated to work with this file; in the meantime you can use those files directly where they are.**
+**Warning: The models in the `architectures` folder for archs 2-4 have not yet been updated to work with this file.**

+All models are trained with the default output activation and loss above, unless otherwise specified.

 ## Results
 **In Progress**

+**Results below need to be updated for archs 2-4 due to change in labeling**

 **Upcoming Changes** - Based on testing the first four architectures, there actually is surprisingly little difference specific to lane detection.
 This may be due to the simplicity of the task, where the lane is nearly always in the same location, and it's only the edges of the lane where most changes take place.
 As such, I might consider re-doing the work on a simplified version of Cityscapes dataset (say on a subset of classes), to potentially get more useful results.